SuperNOVAS v1.3

 int make_solar_system_observer (const double *sc_pos, const double *sc_vel, observer *obs)

-int novas_set_orbsys_pole (enum novas_reference_system type, double ra, double dec, novas_orbital_system *sys)
+int novas_set_orbsys_pole (enum novas_reference_system type, double ra, double dec, novas_orbital_system *restrict sys)

 double novas_v2z (double vel)